krawaller/academyjs/source/chapters/00 - intro/sections/08 - exercise ninjaness.md

 ~~~

 Throughout the week we'll be **using Github for exercise submissions**.
+This "exercise" serves as an excuse to try that process out.

 ~~~